 • Patients were prospectively allocated to cohort 1 or 2 based on prescreening for HRR+ or HRR- status and subsequently randomized to receive niraparib or matching placebo in combination with AAP.

-• At the first interim analysis3:
+• At the first interim analysis (IA1)3:

-• In patients with BRCA1/2 mutations with a median follow-up of 16.7 months, a statistically significant improvement in median rPFS (as assessed by blinded independent central review [BICR]) was observed in the niraparib/AAP group compared with the placebo/AAP group: 16.6 months vs 10.9 months (hazard ratio [HR], 0.53; 95% confidence interval [CI], 0.36-0.79; P=0.001).
+• In patients with BRCA1/2 mutations, after a median follow-up of 16.7 months, a statistically significant improvement in median rPFS as assessed by blinded independent central review (BICR) was observed in the niraparib/AAP vs placebo/AAP group: 16.6 vs 10.9 months (hazard ratio [HR], 0.53; 95% confidence interval [CI], 0.36-0.79; P=0.001).

-• At the final analysis6:
+• At the final analysis7:

 • ProBio (Prostate-Biomarker, NCT03903835) is an ongoing, phase 3, outcome-adaptive, multiarm, multiple-assignment, randomized, open-label, international biomarker-driven platform study in patients with de novo metastatic hormone-sensitive prostate cancer (mHSPC) or L1 mCRPC.
 Patients entering in the mCRPC phase will be randomized to receive either standard of care (SOC) or an experimental treatment including abiraterone acetate, or niraparib/AAP based on predefined biomarker signatures.
-The study has a planned enrollment of 750 patients.11,12 The efficacy and safety results have not been published.
+The study has a planned enrollment of 750 patients.14,15 The efficacy and safety results have not been published.

 • QUEST (NCT03431350) is an ongoing, phase 1b-2, multicenter, open-label study evaluating the safety, tolerability, and efficacy of niraparib in combination with other anticancer therapies, including either cetrelimab (an investigational, intravenous, monoclonal antibody against programmed cell death receptor-1) or AAP, for the treatment of mCRPC in patients with HRR gene alterations who experienced disease progression on prior androgen receptor-targeted (ART) therapy for prostate cancer.
 Primary endpoints were the incidence and severity of TEAEs and the composite response rate (CRR).
-Secondary endpoints included the circulating tumor cell (CTC) response rate, objective response rate (ORR), and rPFS.13-15
+Secondary endpoints included the circulating tumor cell (CTC) response rate, objective response rate (ORR), and rPFS.16-18

 • Efficacy results for niraparib/AAP are summarized in Table: Primary and Secondary Efficacy Endpoints.
 In the niraparib/AAP intention-to-treat (ITT) population (n=23), CRR was 56.5% (90% CI, 37.5-74.2) after a median follow-up of 18 months.
-ORR was 50.0% (90% CI, 9.0-40.4), and the median duration of response (DOR) was 4.7 months (range, 3.7-8.2).15
+ORR was 50.0% (90% CI, 9.0-40.4), and the median duration of response (DOR) was 4.7 months (range, 3.7-8.2).18

 • Results for other niraparib combination therapies in the QUEST study have not been published.